eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 ### 2.2 Description

-Often people don't really understand the sense of the Eclipse Dataspace Connector, in the end it is an "Infrastructure Enabler", it enables the infrastructure at your company, so information can be accessed, and what the EDC does is to set a "security layer" over the data endpoints.
-Several applications right now are re-doing the negotiation over and over again for every asset that wants to be retrieved, causing the EDC to slow down affecting its performance.
+The Eclipse Dataspace Connector is an "Infrastructure Enabler", i.e., it enriches the ability to provide or consume data from another party with data sovereignty.
+This is achieved by entering a legally binding contract with proven participants into the exchange.
+It also allows providers to offer data to dataspace participants not known to him with defined policies and to also restrict the access to data to a defined subset of the dataspace participants.
+Once a contract is established, the consumer can access the data until the contract terminates, i.e., a continuous data connection is established between services that reside behind the connector which they can make use of until the contract expires.

+The common practise to renegotiate a contract for the same asset multiple times is not necessary and just makes the whole effort to consume data more time consuming and creates lots of redundant legally binding contracts.

 ![Connect and Exchange EDC](./media/edc-connector.svg)

-But in the end you will ALWAYS have applications or services behind the EDC which will respond with information or confirm that the operation was executed.

 The only thing that it creates is a "PIPE" in between the companies and the connection remains open.

 ![Connect and Exchange Pipe](./media/edc-connector-infoflow.svg)

-Using the EDR interface applications are able to negotiate assets from the catalog without needing to execute a transfer to retrieve the authorization.
-That was often a problem because the applications always required a "DNS resolvable domain" for the EDR token to be call backed into the application.
-But with the EDR interface now the application can be deployed in the local machine from the consumer or in a private infrastructure and there it can still interact with the EDC, retrieving data and communicating with the other EDC (provider).
-Using the EDR interface the EDC will keep the channel open until any of the conditions change, allowing data to be exchanged in a very efficient way.
+The new implementation of the EDR interface gets rid of the prior need for a callback to retrieve the access token for retrieving the data from the provider.
+This was often a problem because the applications always required a "DNS resolvable domain" for the EDR token to be call backed into the application.
+But with the EDR interface now the application can be deployed, e.g., in a private cloud setting at the consumer and still can interact with the EDC without any backchannel that would require, e.g., a firewall hole to make the application reachable from the EDC.

 There was effectuated several proofs of concepts using this pattern, and it works perfect!
 The point is that the negotiation does not need to be redone every time, if the data "pipe" is open the data exchange can flow, at least until one from the following conditions change:

 - New/change of policies to be accepted were defined by the consumer
-- A different application wants to be connected (change of asset)
+- A different connector assets wants to be accessed
-- The policy expiration time has expired
+- The contract has an expiration time and that has been reached.

-And once this connection is open I need only the "Transfer Process Identification" to get the authorization from the EDC, because the EDR is already being cached at the EDC, and the token will be kept updated.
-Then will be just up to the consumer to "dump" the cache when ever it is considered necessary.
+As soon as the contract negotiation is finalized, the consumer connector based on identifiers related to the contract receive the access token via the EDR interface.
+Token renewal is done automatically for him, if the available token expires. ```

 So the connection keeps open and is really **FAST** (just depends on the content weight and the HTTP overhead).